Farama-Foundation/Minigrid/README.md

 - Toggle (open doors, interact with objects)
 - Done (task completed, optional)

+Default tile encoding:
+- Each tile is encoded as a 3 dimensional tuple: (OBJECT_IDX, COLOR_IDX, STATE)
+- OBJECT_TO_IDX and COLOR_TO_IDX mapping can be found in [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py)
+- e.g. door STATE -> 0: open, 1: closed, 2: locked

 By default, sparse rewards are given for reaching a green goal tile.
 A reward of 1 is given for success, and zero for failure.
 There is also an environment-specific time step limit for completing the task.